-Craig leads and sets the strategic direction for the award-winning LitSmart® E-Discovery Team.
-Craig is a seasoned complex commercial litigator and a specialist in the areas of e-discovery, information governance, data privacy, cross-border data transfer, and cybersecurity.
+Craig is a seasoned complex commercial litigator who focuses his practice on e-discovery, information governance, data privacy, cross-border data transfer and cybersecurity.
 As Discovery Counsel to several of the world’s largest corporations, Craig combines his extensive litigation and e-discovery experience to help clients develop efficient and defensible legal strategies for discovery.
 Craig has authored dozens of articles and presented at numerous conferences regarding topics ranging from defensibly controlling e-discovery costs to the complexities of managing discovery in the EU.
-Craig previously served as Bank of America’s Global Discovery Counsel, where he was responsible for leading several of the world’s largest and most complex e-discovery, data privacy, cross-border data transfer, information governance, and cybersecurity projects.
+Craig is also the founder and team leader of the award-winning LitSmart® E-Discovery Team.
+Prior to joining Kilpatrick, Craig served as Global Discovery Counsel for Bank of America, where he was responsible for leading several of the world’s largest and most complex e-discovery, data privacy, cross-border data transfer, information governance and cybersecurity projects.
 He also managed a team of litigation attorneys and paralegals that was responsible for handling material litigation matters.
-Professionally, Craig has been recognized as a North Carolina “Super Lawyer” in the area of e-discovery by Super Lawyers magazine (2014-2019), as one of North Carolina’s “Legal Elite” by Business North Carolina magazine, as a North Carolina “Impact Law Leader” by Business Leader magazine and as one of the Piedmont Triad’s “40 Leaders Under 40” by the Triad Business Journal.
+Professionally, Craig has been recognized as a North Carolina “Super Lawyer” in the area of e-discovery by Super Lawyers magazine (2014-2023), as one of North Carolina’s “Legal Elite” by Business North Carolina magazine, as a North Carolina “Impact Law Leader” by Business Leader magazine, as one of the Piedmont Triad’s “40 Leaders Under 40” by the Triad Business Journal, and as one of North Carolina Lawyers Weekly "2022 Leaders in the Law."

 Served as lead discovery counsel for a national credit reporting agency in a putative Fair Credit Reporting Act class action lawsuit.
 As lead discovery counsel, led all data mapping and e-discovery efforts related to the identification, preservation, collection, processing and production of ESI from internal and cloud based data sources.
 In addition, implemented screening strategies designed to ensure that sensitive financial data sets were appropriately reviewed and produced in compliance with all applicable state and federal privacy standards.